DEVELOPING TRUE HORSEMANSHIP

 Nicole competed three horses at the FEI Junior and Young Rider levels, most notably Lamborghini Dane with whom she won two individual gold medals at the North American Junior Young Rider Championships (NAJYRC) and was ranked among the top 12 in the country from 2009-2012.
 In her last year as a young rider, she was one of four selected by The Dressage Foundation to participate in the Olympic Dream Program, a highly selective program that takes young riders throughout Europe to learn from some of the best riders in the world, including Hubertus Schmidt, Klaus Balkenhol, Monica Theodorescu and Morten Thomsen.

-After graduating from the young rider program, Nicole spent half a year in Madrid, Spain as a rider for the world famous P.R.E. breeding farm, Yeguada Susaeta.
+After graduating from the young rider program, Nicole spent several months in Madrid, Spain as a rider for the world famous P.R.E. breeding farm, Yeguada Susaeta.
 There she learned the fundamentals of starting young horses and working with breeding stallions.
 Upon graduating from the University of Richmond with a degree in International Business and Marketing, she took a position with the U.S. Young Rider coach and USDF President, George Williams.
 She completed the requirements of the USDF gold medal (recognizing proficiency through Grand Prix) on the highly competitive Wellington circuit.
+She went on to compete her own young horse Hide, who ranked amongst the top 20 five-year-old dressage horses in the country.

-Nicole is currently based in Boyds, MD and competing her own young horse, Hide, whom she nurtured from a gangly three-year-old to one of the top young horses in the country.
-Throughout her career, Nicole has been fortunate to learn from some of the best horsemen in the world including Nancy Polozker, Rick Klaassen, George Williams, Lendon Gray, Steffen Peters, Scott Hassler, Robert Dover and Felicitas von Neumann-Cosel.
-She is a contributor to Dressage Today magazine, proud board member of The Dressage Foundation and enthusiastically donates her time in support of youth riding programs like Dressage4Kids, NAJYRC and the United States Pony Club.
+Nicole is currently based in Shamong, NJ and specializes in developing youth riders to the elite levels of the sport.
+Her students include USDF Bronze and Silver Medalists, USEF Dressage Program Clinic participants, as well as Festival of Champions and North American Youth Championships competitors.
+Throughout her career, Nicole has been fortunate to learn from some of the best horsemen in the world including Nancy Polozker, Rick Klaassen, George Williams, Lendon Gray, Beth Baumert, Scott Hassler and Felicitas von Neumann-Cosel.
+She is a proud board member of The Dressage Foundation and Dressage at Devon, and enthusiastically donates her time in support of youth riding programs like Dressage4Kids, the Region 1 NAYC teams and the United States Pony Club.

 "Thanks so much, Nicole, for your amazing training and help with my young horse we couldn't do it without you!!!"